Herat Afghanistan Travel Guide

 Afghanistan, including Herat, carries an extreme risk of crime and violence.
 Most foreign governments advise against all travel.
 While petty crime like pickpocketing occurs, the main concern is serious crime, including kidnapping, armed robbery, and terrorism.
 No specific neighborhood in Herat can be considered "safe" for travelers from other countries.
 Security conditions change rapidly.
 Travel with local knowledge and heightened security awareness is absolutely needed.

 Maintain contact details for your country's embassy or consulate.
-Note that many countries have withdrawn diplomatic presence or advise against consular assistance due to non-recognition of the current time government.
+Note that many countries have withdrawn diplomatic presence or advise against consular assistance due to non-recognition of the present government.
 Have reliable local contacts and a clear emergency plan for all scenarios.

 Natural disaster risks include earthquakes, seasonal floods, droughts, and severe weather.
 Familiarize yourself with earthquake safety procedures.
 Hot summers, cold winters, and dust storms pose hazards.

 Proof of Yellow Fever vaccination may be necessary if you arrive from or transit through an region with Yellow Fever risk.
-Polio vaccination proof could also be needed on entering or exit.
+Polio vaccination proof might also be needed on entering or exit.

 Consult a travel health specialist well prior to your trip to determine your specific health needs.